preactjs/preact-www/content/en/guide/v10/differences-to-react.md

 ## Main differences

 The main difference between Preact and React is that Preact does not implement a synthetic event system for size and performance reasons.
+Preact does not use event delegation by default like React.
 Preact uses the browser's standard `addEventListener` to register event handlers, which means event naming and behavior works the same in Preact as it does in plain JavaScript / DOM.
 See [MDN's Event Reference] for a full list of DOM event handlers.

 Standard browser events work very similarly to how events work in React, with a few small differences.
 In Preact: